smarlowucf/azurectl/doc/man/azurectl::storage::account.md

 Destroy a named storage account.
 All containers, and all storage entries within those containers, will be destroyed as well.
 Please not that the operation will fail if there are leases held on any storage entries within the account.

+## __regions__

+List all Azure regions which are accessible via the supplied account subscription, and support storage accounts.

 # TEXT OPTIONS